 Lets first talk about BB(5).
 A while back a Busy Beaver hobbyist who goes by the name of Skelet claimed to have determined the status of all 5-state Turing machines except 43 of them [18].
-(This result has not been refereed; however, there were a small number of 5-state TM's whose status is not known.
-We will assume that number 43 claimed by Skelet is correct.)
+(This result has not been refereed; however, even if the number of 5-state TM's whose status was not known was more than 43, it was not much more.
+We will assume that the number 43 claimed by Skelet is correct.)

-Hence to find B(5) there were only 43 machines to reason about.
+Hence to find BB(5) there were only 43 machines to reason about.
 The difficulty is proving that a machine does not halt.
 The difficulty is not that there are lots of machines.
 Note that 43 is a small number.

-For B(6) there are far more machines to check.
-So even with the methods developed for B(5) to prove that a particular TM does not halt (and note that they cannot always work), there are too many machines to check.
+For BB(6) there are far more machines to check.
+So even with the methods developed for BB(5) to prove that a particular TM does not halt (and note that they cannot always work), there are too many machines to check.
 Of course, there might be some unforeseen breakthrough, but I just don't see it happening.

-1.2.2 Might Need Hard Math
+1.2.2 Finding BB(6) Might be Equivalent to Hard Open Math Problems

 Lets first talk about BB(27).
-A Busy Beaver hobbyist who goes by the name Code Golf Addict claims that there is a 27-state TM M such that [3].
+A Busy Beaver hobbyist who goes by the name Code Golf Addict claims that there is a 27-state TM M such that